Dynamo700/Dynamo700/README.md

 <h2>Since Graduating</h2>

+-I have begun to volunteer with a tech startup.

 -I have continued my education by learning new things such as Typescript, C#, and Zod

 -I have begun to create a railway layout builder

--I have also begun to explore mobile app development
+-I have begun to explore mobile app development

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Dynamo700&layout=compact&theme=vision-friendly-dark)](https://github.com/anuraghazra/github-readme-stats)
 <br>